Patellofemoral pain syndrome: Exercises

-The majority of exercise programs intended to treat PFPS are designed to strengthen the quadriceps muscles.
-Quadriceps strengthening is considered to be the "gold" standard treatment for PFPS.
-Quadriceps strengthening is commonly suggested because the quadriceps muscles help to stabilize the patella.
-Quadriceps weakness and muscle imbalance may contribute to abnormal patellar tracking.
+The majority of exercise programs intended to treat PFPS are designed to strengthen the quadriceps muscles, because their weakness and quadriceps muscle imbalance may contribute to abnormal patellar tracking.
 If the strength of the vastus medialis muscle is inadequate, the usually larger and stronger vastus lateralis muscle will pull sideways (laterally) on the kneecap.
-Strengthening the vastus medialis to prevent or counter the lateral force of the vastus lateralis is one way of relieving PFPS.
-However, there is growing evidence that shows proximal factors play a much larger role than vastus medialis (VMO) strength deficits or quadriceps imbalance.
+Strengthening the vastus medialis to prevent or counter the lateral force of the vastus lateralis is one way of relieving PFPS, however it is hard to isolate and strengthen only one muscle of quadriceps.

+There is also growing evidence that shows proximal factors play a much larger role than vastus medialis (VMO) strength deficits or quadriceps imbalance.
 Hip abductor, extensor, and external rotator strengthening may help.
 Emphasis during exercise may be placed on coordinated contraction of the medial and lateral parts of the quadriceps as well as of the hip adductor, hip abductor and gluteal muscles.
 Many exercise programs include stretches designed to improve lower limb flexibility.

+Studies encourage additional targeted strengthening of Gluteal muscles in addition to stretching.Along with the strengthening of quad muscles these targeted exercise programs would reduce knee valgus and strengthen pelvic stability, all of which would result in less stress to the patellofemoral joint.

 Electromyographic biofeedback allows visualization of specific muscle contractions and may help individuals performing the exercises to target the intended muscles during the exercise.
-Neuromuscular electrical stimulation to strengthen quadracep muscles is sometimes suggested, however the effectiveness of this treatment is not certain.
+Neuromuscular electrical stimulation to strengthen quadricep muscles is sometimes suggested, however the effectiveness of this treatment is not certain.

 Inflexibility has often been cited as a source of patellofemoral pain syndrome.
 Stretching of the lateral knee has been suggested to help.

 Knee and lumbar joint mobilization are not recommended as primary interventions for PFPS.
 It can be used as combination intervention, but as we continue to promote use of active and physical interventions for PFPS, passive interventions such as joint mobilizations are not recommended.

+When it comes to recovering from PFPS, it is important to build confidence in movement and encourage tissue adaptation without overloading the joint.
+There are psychological factors such as fear-avoidance and pain catastrophizing may play a role in PFPS.There is evidence that suggests that psychosocial factors, such as fear of movement and negative beliefs about pain, may contribute to prolonged symptoms in PFPS.
+Mentioning how these behavior patterns can affect symptoms in PFPS can highlight the importance of education of the individual's patterns.

 Manual therapy

 Manual therapy in addition to exercises helps in reducing pain, improving function, and knee range of motion in patients with PFPS.
-Manual therapy such as patellar joint mobilization, manipulation and soft tissue mobilization along with Physical therapy exercises is found to be effective in treating PFPS.
+Manual therapy such as patellar joint mobilization, manipulation and soft tissue mobilization along with physical therapy exercises is found to be effective in treating PFPS.
 However, there is not enough evidence that supports lumbopelvic spine manipulation has any effect on the quadriceps muscle activation to improve function & reduce pain.